JetpackDuba/Gitnuro/README.md

 The main goal of Gitnuro is to provide a multiplatform open source Git client without any kind of constraint to how you can use it nor relying on web technologies.

-The project it is still in alpha and many feature are lacking or missing, but it's somewhat usable for basic usage.
+The project it is still in alpha and many features are lacking or missing, but can be good for basic usage.

 Right now you CAN: